NahidEbrahimian/Cars-Classification-tensorflow/README.md

-# Image Classification using TF and TransferLearnin
+# Image Classification using TF and Transfer Learnin

 - Training data demo, Path and Classes: